MicrosoftDocs/WSL/commandline/WSL/about.md

 ms.assetid: 3cefe0db-7616-4848-a2b6-9296746a178b
 ---

-# Linux subsystem for Windows 10
+# Windows Subsystem for Linux Documentation

 The Linux subsystem for Windows lets developers run Linux environments -- including most command-line tools, utilities, and applications -- directly on Windows, unmodified, without the overhead of a virtual machine.